-Interest based negotiation is such an important part of problem solving.
+Interest-based negotiation is such an important part of problem-solving.
 Too often people get locked up in positions and fail to ask the key question(s) that would reveal the underlying interests.
 But how do we get to those interests?
 Not in litigation.
 Once you engage in warfare, there will be a winner and a loser or there will be two losers.
 Moreover, lots of people in war end up out of money to fund the war and must “settle.”
 That is defeat in war and that is not the way to walk away from your conflict.
 Mediation is not about “settling” as it is about getting your interests satisfied.
 Without sounding corny, the win-win comes from two people walking away satisfied.

 Facilitators like us help people see the underlying interests when it is too hard for them to do it themselves.
-We uncover interests because those are the springboard which then allow us to provide options that work toward resolution.
-People are literally transformed in our office when interests are uncovered because never dream they can have anything in common with the other party let alone work out resolution that relates to common goals.
+We uncover interests because those are the springboard which then allows us to provide options that work toward resolution.
+People are literally transformed in our office when interests are uncovered because never dream they can have anything in common with the other party let alone work out a resolution that relates to common goals.
 It gives relationships new energy and the people a new place to start.

 Yet, we still battle the mindset that investing in mediation is “too much money” and especially when it comes to early mediation, people usually invest in a lawyer rather than use that money toward facilitation.
 All I can do is reiterate the hard facts:

-Fact #1 – you will spend so much more money on a lawyer with much less real chance of a good resolution
+Fact #1 – you will spend so much more money on a lawyer with a much less real chance of a good resolution

-Fact#2 – you will endure tons more stress and use up a lot of time, energy and money in venting about your litigation, the awful situation you are in, what the other party is doing tactics-wise, and responding/retaliating to the other’s allegations.
+Fact#2 – you will endure tons more stress and use up a lot of time, energy, and money inventing about your litigation, the awful situation you are in, what the other party is doing tactics-wise, and responding/retaliating to the other’s allegations.
 Your life will become consumed with the negativity that is litigation.

 Fact #3 – any relationship you had with the other person is going to only get worse and more damaged.